Frequently Asked Questions about SCATS

 Mail is delivered to the office five days a week, Monday through Friday.
 Counselors will distribute mail as campers return from class each day.
 Receiving mail is special for campers, and letter-writing instead of calling is encouraged.
 For some young people, this experience will be the first extended period away from home.
 Parents are encouraged to write positive, supportive letters to help students get the most out of SCATS.

-In an emergency, parents may phone the office at (270) 745-6323 between 8:00 a.m. and 4:00 p.m., and a staff member will arrange for the student to return the call.
-After normal office hours and on weekends, parents may call the front desk at the residence hall, and the desk clerk will see that the student gets the message.
+In an emergency, parents may phone the office at (270) 745-6323) between 8 a.m. and 4:30 p.m.
+(CDT), and a staff member will arrange for your child to call you.
+After office hours and on weekends, you may call the front desk of Florence Schneider Hall at (270) 936-2711 to leave a message.

 What if campers get homesick or have roommate troubles?